-Acupuncture has been used to treat stroke patients in China for a very long time.
-Evidence shows that acupuncture not only reduces the myocardial injury but also significantly promotes recovery of neurological function in stroke patients and thus improves their quality of life.
+Acupuncture treatment for stroke has been used to treat stroke patients in China for a very long time.
+Evidence shows that acupuncture for stroke not only reduces the myocardial injury but also significantly promotes recovery of neurological function in stroke patients and thus improves their quality of life.
 In recent years, many studies have shown that acupuncture has improved the symptoms of strokes in different stages of conditions.

 Stroke is the second most common cause of death and results in the disability of a large number of people worldwide.
 Strokes are either ischemic or hemorrhagic, but more than 80% of stroke cases are caused by cerebral ischemia.
 Many ischemic stroke patients experience a poor prognosis with neurological and motor function impairment, such as spastic paralysis, which greatly lowers the quality of life of stroke survivors.
 Various therapies have been used to conquer the sequela of stroke, including medication, rehabilitation and surgery but the effectiveness of these treatments remains unsatisfactory.